Brazil worker killed in World Cup stadium fall

 A total of eight men have already died working in World Cup stadiums.

 Jerome Valcke, head of football governing body Fifa, said on Twitter: "Deeply saddened by the tragic loss of a worker at Arena Sao Paulo today.
-My thoughts and condolences are with his family and colleagues."'Time flying'
+My thoughts and condolences are with his family and colleagues."

 Last week, the Fifa official said there was still work to do at the stadium and added that time was "flying".